Loved by Clients. Awarded by the World.

 What Most B2B Founders Get Wrong About Branding

-In industries like engineering, manufacturing, or construction, branding often feels optional—even frivolous.
+In industries like engineering, manufacturing, or construction, brand building often feels optional even frivolous.

-Logos, colors, taglines—these are often dismissed as secondary to machinery, process, and delivery timelines.
+Logos, colors, taglines—these are often dismissed as soft elements next to machines, blueprints, and margins.

 But Rahul saw it differently.

-When you’re launching something new in a legacy-driven B2B space, branding isn’t decoration—it’s direction.
+When you’re launching something new in a legacy-driven B2B space, branding becomes your direction.

-At Seagull, we’re working closely with Rahul and his team on this venture.
+At Seagull Advertising, a strategic branding and advertising agency, we’re working closely with Rahul and his team to shape this vision.

-Using our proprietary Wings for Profit framework, we’ve helped lay out the strategic brand pillars:
+Using our proprietary Wings for Profit framework, we’ve helped:

-• Identified the Obvious Emotional Truth (OET) the brand must own
+• Identify the Obvious Emotional Truth (OET) that the brand must own

-• Crafted a Branding Idea that people will want to talk about
+• Craft a Branding Idea that people will want to talk about

-• Mapped out a Brand Flight Map to guide the journey forward
+• Map a Brand Flight Plan to guide the journey forward.

-Rahul is now building with more than material—he’s building with meaning, with a story, and with a clear go-to-market plan.
+Rahul is now building with more than material.
+He’s building with meaning, with momentum, and with a brand that stands for something.

 5 Things Rahul Shah’s Journey Can Teach Every B2B Entrepreneur